 Part of the final state examination is the completion and defence of the Bachelor’s thesis, consisting of a theoretical part and the student’s own artwork.

 In the Industrial Design specialization, designing includes aerodynamic and material calculations, tests, models, calculations of strength and elasticity, etc. Industrial Design students draw up their final work under the guidance of teachers from the Department of Machine Design of the Faculty of Mechanical Engineering and the Mechanics Department of the Faculty of Applied Sciences.
 They also have a consultant for the artistic aspect of their thesis.
-The consultant is a teacher from the FUD Design Studio.
+The consultant is a teacher from the LSFDA Design Studio.
 Each student specializing in Product Design or Industrial Design has the opportunity to design and submit to the FUD Director for approval their own individual thesis topic.

 Examples of Bachelor′s thesis topics – specialization: Industrial Design (the FST and FAV specialization blocks)